lemonsien/pannotia/README.md

 # pannotia
 ## Get dataset
-some graph exceed the size limitation of github.
+Some graph exceed the size limitation of github.
 Thus, need to be download elsewhere by datasets/get-data.sh

 ## Run command
 ```